Ian-VA/foogOS/README.md

 # foog

-an attempt for me to grasp operating systems and assembly.
+an attempt for me to grasp operating systems and assembly

 disclaimer: i dont know what im doing